 a).
-Housing Development
+Housing Pillar

-The Corporation through this key result area aims at contributing towards development of sustainable housing units by delivering Affordable Housing program, commercial housing and student hostels.
+The Corporation through this pillar aims at contributing towards development of sustainable housing units by delivering Affordable Housing program, commercial housing and student hostels.

 b).
-Resource Mobilization and Financial Management
+Financial Pillar

-The Corporation through this key result area will focus on enhancing resource mobilization through internal and external sources to fund implementation of this strategic plan.
+The Corporation through this pillar will focus on enhancing resource mobilization through internal and external sources to fund implementation of this strategic plan.

 c).
-Estate Management
+Estate Management Pillar

-Through this key result area, the Corporation will work towards optimizing returns on real Estates through enhanced property management, sales and marketing.
+Through this pillar, the Corporation will work towards optimizing returns on real Estates through enhanced property management, sales and marketing.

 d).
-Research and Innovation
+Research and Innovation Pillar

-Through this key result area Corporation aims at promoting research and innovation and positioning itself as the Center of excellence on housing matters during the plan period.
+Through this pillar Corporation aims at promoting research and innovation and positioning itself as the Center of excellence on housing matters during the plan period.

 e).
-Corporate Sustainability
+Corporate Sustainability Pillar

-The Corporation through this key result area aims at strengthening institutional capacity through re-engineering internal business processes & systems, enhancing corporate brand, and human resource.
+The Corporation through this pillar aims at strengthening institutional capacity through re-engineering internal business processes & systems, enhancing corporate brand, and human resource.